-Today, there are a few wineries in Bohemia, closer to Prague: St. Clare’s, St. Wenceslas’ Vineyard, and Gröbe’s Villa.
+Today, there are a few wineries in Bohemia, closer to Prague, such as St. Clare’s and St. Wenceslas’ Vineyard.

-Don’t worry, amidst the pubs and beer halls are some very good wine bars.
-A few to try:
+Don’t worry, amidst the pubs and beer halls are some very good wine bars in Prague.
+Here are a few to try:

-Monarch – Located in old town, this wine bar (and shop) specializes in Czech wines.
+Monarch – Located in an old town, this wine bar (and shop) specializes in Czech wines.